smkuhne/onboard_bot/README.md

 ## Setup

 You will need to create a new discord application and within that application create a new bot.
 Copy the bot's token and create a tokens.json file.
 Put the token within the json file and label it as "bot".
-You will also need a firebase database, label it as "firebase".

 ## Usage Terms and Conditions